trefftzc/Julia_Pluto_Notebooks/README.md

 # Julia_Pluto_Notebooks
 A set of Pluto Notebooks that can be used to learn Julia

-These notebooks were adapted by Chris Waveru, who used a set of notebooks for python created by Professor Erin Carrier.
+These notebooks were adapted by Chris Waveru, who used as the basis a set of notebooks for python created by Professor Erin Carrier.
-This set of "Pluto" notebooks that can help you explore Julia if you are interested.
+This set of "Pluto" notebooks will help you explore Julia, if you are interested.

 Julia is available on Windows, Macs and Linux.